-The organization’s mission or project goals must address a common good issue / community need, and contribute to advancing the mission and goals of the Ethics & the Common Good Project’s mission and values, and the proposed internship or project must be an integral part of the students’ academic work.
+The organization’s mission or project goals must address a common good issue / community need, and contribute to advancing the mission and goals of the Ethics & the Common Good Project.
+The proposed internship or project must be an integral part of the students’ academic work.
 While priority is given to Division II and III students with financial need, Division I students are also welcome to apply.

 General Eligibility Requirements

 - You must be a current student at the time of the internship and returning to Hampshire as a student in the fall semester.
 If you plan to be on leave for the fall, it must be a field study leave and not a leave of absence.

 - Priority will be given to students with financial need.

 - You must complete an internship or project that involves a meaningful commitment to supervised work, and which can be completed remotely in a 6-10 week period.

-- Internship placement must be with a mission-driven organization located in the United States or abroad
+- Internship placement must be with a mission-driven organization located in the United States.

 - Recipients must agree to these mandatory requirements: